 John Adams' argument for the defense: 3-4 December 1770

-See also the information from Quote Investigator regarding attribution of "Facts are stubborn things" to Tobias Smollett and Alain-René Lesage.
+See also the information from Quote Investigator regarding attribution of "Facts are stubborn things" to Tobias Smollett and Alain-René Lesage, plus earlier variations.

 Can you quickly evaluate whether or not a reported statistic seems reasonable?